dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/additional-claims.md

 ## Set the client ID and client secret

 The OAuth authentication provider establishes a trust relationship with an app using a client ID and client secret.
 Client ID and client secret values are created for the app by the external authentication provider when the app is registered with the provider.
 Each external provider that the app uses must be configured independently with the provider's client ID and client secret.
-For more information, see the external authentication provider topics that apply to your scenario:
+For more information, see the external authentication provider topics that apply:

 * [Facebook authentication](xref:security/authentication/facebook-logins)
 * [Google authentication](xref:security/authentication/google-logins)